StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 - Final assembly with domestic PCB assembly house (8 weeks)
 - Send product to Crowd Supply for fulfillment (last week)

-Using this plan, it is not unrealistic to deliver project in Q1 of 2022.
+Using this plan, the Toolboxes will ship in Q1 of 2022.
 The worst case scenario is that no alternate parts will be available for crucial components.
 In which case, the delivery date is pushed back to June or July of 2022.

-As of this writing, there are alternate parts for crucial components in stock at major distributors.

 ## Risks and Challenges

-The biggest challenge is getting parts and then making them work.
+The biggest challenge is procuring parts including alternates/substitues and integrating the alternates into the hardware/firmware.
 The crucial parts are the MCU and the Wifi.
-The MCU can be a number of different STM32F7 or STM32H7 chips and still get the job done.
-But switching means updating the system firmware to work with the alternate chip.
+The MCU can be a number of different STM32H7 chips and still get the job done.
+Switching means updating the system firmware to work with the alternate chip which will a 3 to 4 weeks of development time.
 The Wifi is currently spec'd as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing) and would work with very little system firmware updates.

 The second biggest challenge is certification.
-You just never know if you are going to come across some nagging issue that will cause delays.
+Unforeseen issues can cause delays.
 I estimated 8 weeks which should be time to do 1 or 2 board spins if they are needed to pass FCC/CE certification testing.